 2. What is the cost basis for calculating the gains from sold shares that I acquired from stock compensation?

 3. In the cost basis I use to report sales of company stock on my tax return, what part comprises the W-2 income from stock compensation or an ESPP?

 4. What if the wrong cost basis is reported on my 1099-B?
 How do I report the right cost basis on Form 8949 of my tax return?

 5. How do I actually enter the information when I report stock sales on IRS Form 8949 and Schedule D?
-Elsewhere on this website, special FAQs have examples and annotated diagrams of Form 8949 and Schedule D that show how you report sales of shares acquired from:
+A special section in the myStockOptions Tax Center has FAQs with examples and annotated diagrams of Form 8949 and Schedule D that show how you report sales of shares acquired from: